CompuAdd: Products and retail stores

 CompuAdd was founded by Bill Hayden in the following year, 1982, by using $100,000 earned by selling real estate part-time.
 Hayden sold computer peripherals and add-on devices such as disk drives.
 The name came from this computer add-on business plan.

 The company's marketing slogan was: Customer Driven, by Design, and it prided itself on its "no frills" corporate culture.

 CompuAdd operated a chain of retail computer stores in the United States.
 They also had a strong server line.
-At the height of CompuAdd's reign, it had over 100 sales people.
-In 1992, Hayden split the company into two parts: "one to handle 125 retail outlets and international markets" and the other for "large business and government accounts."
+At the height of CompuAdd's reign, it had over 100 salespeople.
+In 1992, Hayden split the company into two parts: "one to handle 125 retail outlets and international markets" and the other for "large business and government accounts".

 Alongside its PC-compatible systems, the company joined several other PC clone manufacturers in introducing workstation products based on the SPARC architecture, colloquially known as SPARC clones and competing with Sun Microsystems' own product range.
 CompuAdd's SS-1 workstation was described as "basic" and with the "least added value" amongst its clone peers, but competitively priced at $9,695.

 In 1992, having initially won a substantial contract to supply the United States Air Force with desktop computers, CompuAdd was forced to suspend a corresponding investment in manufacturing due to challenges made to the outcome of this procurement exercise, these eventually leading to the award of the contract to Zenith Data Systems.
 Despite this setback, the company secured its largest contract to date, supplying Sears, Roebuck and Co. with point-of-sale systems.